Pieresqi/bevy_mod_pies_spacetraders_api/README.md

 |`June 24, 2023`|`0.11.0`|`0.2.0`|
 |`June 24, 2023`|`0.10.1`|`0.1.1`, `0.1.0`|

-*After crate ver `0.3.0` user will be able to create their own api impl and keep up themeself with spacetraders breaking changes, see `custom_endpoint_example` in examples
+*After `0.3.0` user will be able to create their own api impl and keep up themeself with spacetraders breaking changes, see `custom_endpoint_example` in examples

 ## License